Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **solve_field_exe_loc** [ Type: *str* ]

-	Absolute filepath of the *solve-field* executable from Astromety.net.
+	Absolute file path of the *solve-field* executable from Astromety.net.
 This is required to solve for WCS.